awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 ## Upload your component<a name="upload-first-component"></a>

-When you finish a component, you can upload it to the AWS Cloud\.
-AWS IoT Greengrass provides a component management service that hosts your components so that you can deploy them to devices or fleets of devices\.
+When you finish a component, you can upload it to the AWS IoT Greengrass service in the AWS Cloud\.
+AWS IoT Greengrass provides a component management service that hosts your components so that you can deploy them to individual devices or fleets of devices\.
 To upload a component to AWS IoT Greengrass, you complete the following steps:
-+ Upload component artifacts to an Amazon S3 bucket\.
++ Upload component artifacts to an S3 bucket\.
-+ Add each artifact's Amazon S3 URI to the component recipe\.
++ Add each artifact'sAmazon Simple Storage Service \(Amazon S3\) URI to the component recipe\.
 + Create a component in AWS IoT Greengrass from the component recipe\.

-In this section, you complete these steps on your AWS IoT Greengrass core to upload your Hello World component to AWS IoT Greengrass\.
+In this section, you complete these steps on your AWS IoT Greengrass core device to upload your Hello World component to AWS IoT Greengrass\.

 **To upload your Hello World component**

+1. Use an S3 bucket in your AWS account to host AWS IoT Greengrass component artifacts\.
+When you deploy the component to a core device, the device downloads the component's artifacts from the bucket\.

-1. Create an Amazon S3 bucket to host your AWS IoT Greengrass component artifacts\.
-Run the following command to create a bucket with your AWS account ID and AWS Region to use a unique bucket name\.
+   You can use an existing S3 bucket, or run the following command to create a bucket\.
+This command creates a bucket with your AWS account ID and AWS Region to form a unique bucket name\.
 Replace *123456789012* with your AWS account ID and *region* with the AWS Region that you use for this tutorial\.

    ```
    aws s3 mb s3://greengrass-component-artifacts-123456789012-region